camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha2-released.md

 We'll release the minor **Camunda Optimize 2.7** at the end of 2019.
 Stay tuned.

-Feel free to go ahead and sign up for [our release webinar](https://camunda.com/learn/webinars/), which will take place in January.
+Within the next few days, you'll be able to sign up the [Optimize 2.7 release webinar](https://camunda.com/learn/webinars/), which will take place in January.

 # How to get it